Skip to main content

 Conversion rate tracks the percentage of developers who take a desired action after engaging with your campaigns.
 These conversions often involve multiple technical steps.

 Examples of developer-specific conversions include signing up for API keys, downloading SDKs, creating sandbox accounts, or integrating your service into their projects.
-By analyzing conversion rates at different stages - like moving from documentation views to project integration - you can pinpoint where developers drop off and where your campaigns are most effective.
+By Retention Metrics

 Retention metrics show whether developers continue to use and engage with your product over time.
 Unlike consumer products, developer tools often see gradual adoption, with loyalty growing as integrations deepen.